 The Board regularly reviews compensation levels to take into account market-related factors such as cost of living changes, any change to the scope of the role performed and any other relevant factors of influence.
-As such Executive Director remuneration was reduced by \$435,000pa during the year.
+As such, Executive Director remuneration was reduced by \$435,000 per annum in the last financial year and those remuneration reductions have stayed in place for the current financial year.